 While rejoicing over the life of Jesus ﷺ during the Christmas season, I humbly request my Christian neighbours to take advantage of the spirit of Christmas, and undertake a casual study of the life of Muḥammad ﷺ.
 This will increase love and appreciation between the adherents of both faiths, and hopefully be a means of harmony in our lives.

 To download a printable PDF of this article to hand out to Christians, churches and other organisations, click here.
-Note: All Arabic āyāt, glyphs, diacritics have been removed from this edition.
+Note: All Arabic āyāt, glyphs and diacritics have been removed from this edition.

 See [Āl ʿImrān: 3/64].